hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

   - Avoid repeating vector operations inside for loops.
   - In Edit mode and during builds, skip blendshape removal when not necessary.

-*Other beta versions before beta.3 were cancelled and replaced with 0.9.0-beta.3, as it was not compatible with VNyan, Warudo, and ChilloutVR due to the use of newer Unity APIs.*

 ## 0.8.0-2024-04-08-2020

 ### New Construction Line: [Blush Modifier Selection](/docs/products/facetra-shape-creator/construction-lines#optional-blush-modifier-selection)